 Four Women’s Perspectives of the Role of Father

-My colleague, Bernie Fitterer, of Inspiring Developments helps fathers become resilient to the demands of their role.
-He invited me and three other mothers to an event for fathers.
-We were provided questions from the attendees to answer from a woman’s perspective.
+My colleague Bernie Fitterer from Inspiring Developments specializes in helping fathers adapt to the challenges of their role.
+Recently, Bernie invited me and three other mothers to an event aimed at fathers.
+During this event, we were presented with questions from attendees seeking insights from a woman’s perspective.

 Questions from Caring Fathers

-- interest and support of her goals, pleasures, fears, friendships, and activities outside of the home.
+- Display genuine interest in and support for their goals, pleasures, fears, friendships, and activities outside of the home.

-- admiration for her personal strengths and accomplishments.
+- Express admiration for their personal strengths and achievements.

-TWO: Can you tell when your man is not feeling appreciated as a husband or father?
-If so, how do you deal with that—if at all?
+2. Can you detect when your partner doesn’t feel appreciated as a husband or father?
+If so, how do you address it, if at all?

 But sometimes appreciation comes in different forms.
 One partner may express appreciation but the other does not recognize it.
 Gary Chapman in The 5 Languages of Love describes these as quality time, words of affirmation, gifts, acts of service, and physical touch.